hakdo/markdowntest/README.md

 ### Recommended practice to avoid buffer overflows
 The recommendation is to use a safe language like Rust or Go for system programming.
 Only use C/C++/asm if you have to.
 In any case make sure all input is validated to avoid both overflow and underflow vulnerabilities.
 Take special attention when performing operations on strings (char*) or other types of byte arrays.

-**Safe string oeprations in c-like languages**: Avoid the following functions for string operations:
+**Safe string operations in c-like languages**: Avoid the following functions for string operations:
 ```C
 strcat, strcpy, strncat, strncpy, sprintf, vsprintf, gets
 ```